 Enhanced rehabilitation for patients both at hospital and at home

-Thanks to assistive robots like exoskeletons, lifting devices, remote communication robots or robotic prosthesis
+and support to daily living activities thanks to assistive robots like exoskeletons, lifting devices, remote communication robots or robotic prosthesis

 Quicker, automated and multiplex diagnosis